temporalio/documentation/docs-src/cloud/certificates-intro.md

 Temporal Cloud access is secured by the mutual Transport Layer Security (mTLS) protocol, which requires a CA certificate from the user.

+Worker Processes require CA certificates and private keys to connect to Temporal Cloud.
+Temporal Cloud does not require an exchange of secrets; only the certificates produced by private keys are used for verification.
+This line exists solely to test link functionality: [Worker Processes](/concepts/what-is-a-worker-process)

 [Worker Processes](/concepts/what-is-a-worker-process) require CA certificates and private keys to connect to Temporal Cloud.
 Temporal Cloud does not require an exchange of secrets; only the certificates produced by private keys are used for verification.
+This line exists solely to test link functionality: [Worker Processes](/concepts/what-is-a-worker-process)

 :::caution Don't let your certificates expire